Bulong Nickel Mine

 The mine operated for only four years and was a financial failure.
 Despite its short operation period, it left a legacy of environmental pollution.
+Because of impurities in the ore, the mine used up to 500 kg of sulphuric acid per tonne of ore to remove those.

 History

-At the time of its discovery in the 1990s, the Bulong nickel deposit was hailed as the potential starting point of another nickel boom in Western Australia, similar to the late 1960s and early 1970s.
+The area around Bulong originally was a gold mining location, with gold being discovered there in 1893 and mined until 1908.
+The nickel and cobalt laterite deposit at Bulong were discovered by the exploration department of WMC Resources in 1978 but not considered viable to be mined.
+WMC sold the deposit to Resolution Mining in 1987.
+At the start of its development in the 1990s, the Bulong nickel deposit was hailed as the potential starting point of another nickel boom in Western Australia, similar to the late 1960s and early 1970s.

+WMC re-acquired a 70 percent interest in the project in October 1990, forming a joint-venture with Resolute Resources by investing A$1 million in cash and a commitment to carry out a feasibility study and to manage the proposed project as well as covering the first A$10 million of it.
+WMC had a test pit excavated in 1992 to gather data for the potential project, at a cost of A$450,000.
+Resolute transferred a further 15 percent of the project to Energy Oil and Gas Ltd in 1992–93.
+In early 1994, WMC withdrew from the joint-venture again, after assessing the cost and the risks involved.

 When commenting on the laying of the foundation stone of the project in August 1997, then-Resources Development Minister Colin Barnett praised the project and its owner, Resolute Resources, and stated that it "the project was typical of the new generation of nickel mines in WA".
 Bulong was one of three similar projects under development at the time, together with the Cawse Nickel Mine and the Murrin Murrin Nickel Mine, with all three suffering similar difficulties and similar delays.

 In 1998, Resolute Resources sold the Bulong deposit for A$319 million to Preston Resources.
 The transaction was not seen as favorable for Preston, who had committed to a A$10 million penalty should the deal not go ahead, despite having only A$2 million in funds available.
 While Resolute Resources faced the same penalty should their board reject the sale, it had A$64 million available, leaving Preston Resources in the weaker position in the transaction.